-We demonstrate a ferroelectric optical device based on single crystal LiTaO3 that can scan a laser beam from the visible to the infrared.
-It utilizes the electro-optic effect in the ferroelectric that has potentially high intrinsic response times of GHz.
-There are many applications to such scanning devices in the infrared such as optical switching, spectrometry, microscopy, and sensing.
+We demonstrate a ferroelectric optical device based on single crystal LiTaO_3 that can scan a laser beam from the visible to the infrared.
+Integrated micro-optical devices based in ferroelectric materials offer advantages for applications such as optical switching, spectrometry, microscopy, and sensing.
 Further, other devices, such as tunable electro-optic lenses, and gratings are easily integrated into the device [1-6].
+The rapid intrinsic electro-optic response (GHz) and minimal leakage current (nanoamps) of these materials allow efficient high-speed operation in comparison with mechanical or liquid crystal devices.